jethome-iot/litepb/replit.md

 - Non-root user (builder) for security

 **Automated Workflow:**
-- `build-docker.yml` - Builds and pushes image when Dockerfile changes
+- `build-docker.yml` - Builds and pushes image when `docker/Dockerfile` changes
 - Triggers on pushes to dev/master and PRs (validates on PRs, pushes only from main repo)
 - Tagged with both `latest` and commit SHA for versioning
 - Fork PRs can build but skip push (no packages:write permission needed)